-NOTE H - RETIREMENT PLAN
+NOTE I - RETIREMENT PLAN

 The Organization has adopted a Simple IRA retirement plan for all eligible employees.
 The amount of the Organization's contribution is determined by its board of directors.
-Contributions made by the Organization for the years ended June 30, 2022 and 2021 were \$30,629 and \$26,980, respectively.
+Contributions made by the Organization for the years ended June 30, 2024 and 2023 were \$33,261 and \$30,520, respectively.

-NOTE I - RELATED PARTY TRANSACTIONS
+NOTE J - RELATED PARTY TRANSACTIONS

-During the year ended June 30, 2022, the Organization incurred legal expenses of \$24,920 to a law firm for which one of the Board members was a partner.
-One of the Organization's Board members is an officer for the bank that holds its notes payable, which are at standard not-for-profit terms.
+During the years ended June 30, the Organization incurred legal expenses of \$18,263 to a law firm for which one of the Board members was a partner and one of the Organization's Board members was an officer for the bank that held its notes payable.
+During the year ended June 30, 2024, there were no related party transactions.

-NOTE J - CONCENTRATIONS
+NOTE K - CONCENTRATIONS

 The Organization is exposed to various risks of loss related to tort; theft of, damage to and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
-During the year ended June 30, 2022, the Organization was covered by insurance for these various risks at a reasonable level and a cost it considered to be economically justifiable.
+During the year ended June 30, 2024, the Organization was covered by insurance for these various risks at a reasonable level and a cost it considered to be economically justifiable.

-At various times throughout the year ending June 30, 2022, the Organization exceeded the balances covered by the Federal Deposit Insurance Corporation (FDIC).
+At various times throughout the year ending June 30, 2024, the Organization exceeded the balances covered by the Federal Deposit Insurance Corporation (FDIC).
 Management monitors all accounts and has not experienced any losses on deposits.